rxtender/user-manual/docs/language.md

     stream State() -> Status;

-A stream can have the same name than a message
+A stream can have the same name than an item.
+A stream can accept arguments used for its creation:

+    stream State(foo: u32, bar: u32) -> Status;

 Any message that